pepopo978/DoiteAuras/README.md

 # DoiteAuras
 Looking for WeakAuras in Vanilla WoW?
 DoiteAuras is a lightweight, condition-based tracker for **abilities**, **buffs**, **debuffs**, **items** and **bars** in 1.12.

+## OBS STILL UNDER BETA TESTING - JUST SLOWLY PREPARING FOR RELEASE - IF YOU ENCOUNTER ANY BUGS LET ME KNOW.

 > [!IMPORTANT]
 >
 > **Vanilla 1.12 API is very limited, hence not many modern client addons work.
 Therefore, this addon requires you to have the following mods to extend the API:**